BPR03654-final-1

 Annual General Meeting 2025

-Indonesia SwissCham successfully held its Annual General Meeting (AGM) on 6 November 2024.
+SwissCham Indonesia successfully held its Annual General Meeting (AGM) on 6 November 2024.
 The current leadership team will continue to guide the Chamber with stability, commitment, and a shared vision for sustained growth and excellence.
-Thank you to all Indonesia SwissCham members for their participation in this year’s AGM, and to all SwissCham members for your continued trust and support.
+Thank you to all SwissCham Indonesia members for their participation in this year’s AGM, and to all SwissCham members for your continued trust and support.

 Our appreciation to the members of the Board of Supervisors: